XuranMeng/XuranMeng.github.io/_pages/about.md

   - /about.html
 ---

-I'm now a postdoc in the Department of Biostatistics at the University of Michigan.
-I'm passionate about high dimension statistics.
-Now, as a postdoc, I'm continuing to pursue my research interests and expand my knowledge in the field of statistics.
-On this website, you'll find information about my research and publications.
+I am currently a postdoctoral researcher in the Department of Biostatistics at the University of Michigan.
+My research interests lie in random matrix theory, high-dimensional statistics, and machine learning theory.
+As a postdoc, I’m focused on exploring new insights and developing innovative approaches in these areas.
+On this website, you can explore details about my research projects, publications, and academic contributions.

 Recent News
 ======